shahadatkhokhar/shahadatkhokhar/README.md

 ### Hi there 👋 I am Shahadat Khokhar

 Currently in my first year of college.
 A computer enthusiast and a curious geek.
-I am still figuring my interest.
-I am skilled in: C++, javascript, react-native.
+I'm still figuring my interest. my current skills are: C++, javascript, react-native.

 💬 Ask me about anything, I would love to satisfy your queries